Random Matrix Ensembles For Many-Body Quantum Systems: Abstract

 \section{Abstract}

-Hamiltonians of quantum many-body systems incorporate few-body nature of interactions among its constituents.
-Classical random matrix ensembles are ensembles of many-body interactions and thus, it is more appropriate to model these systems by embedded ensembles for fermions and bosons.
-Embedded ensembles account for few-body nature of interactions.
-We provide a brief overview of classical random matrix ensembles and embedded ensembles.
-Decoherence of a quantum bit interacting with an environment modeled by embedded ensemble for fermions and bosons is studied.
-Numerical calculations bring out the dependence of decoherence on the nature of the environment.
+Classical random matrix ensembles were originally introduced in physics to approximate quantum many-particle nuclear interactions.
+However, there exists a plethora of quantum systems whose dynamics is explained in terms of few-particle (predominantly two-particle) interactions.
+The random matrix models incorporating the few-particle nature of interactions are known as embedded random matrix ensembles.
+In the present paper, we provide a brief overview of these two ensembles and illustrate how the embedded ensembles can be successfully used to study decoherence of a qubit interacting with an environment, both for fermionic and bosonic embedded ensembles.
+Numerical calculations show the dependence of decoherence on the nature of the environment.